maleckicoa/Sparkify-Project/README.md

 <br>
 1. Locally
 - You should have Spark installed on your machine
-- Python and PySpark API must installed as well
+- Python and PySpark API must be installed as well
 - Set up all Environment Variables correctly

 2. In the Cloud (easier way)